emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Lasting Coercion
 Intimidation\
 When you successfully Coerce someone, the maximum time they comply increases to a week, still determined by the GM.
+In addition, when you get a Critical Failure on a check to Coerce someone, you get a Failure instead.

 ### Legendary Performer
 Performance\